bitstrike/window-install/README.md

 * check inside window face to drywall
     * should be flush, or less than flush

-* flash sill corners with small pieces
+* flash sill corners with small pieces [3:00 mark here](https://www.youtube.com/watch?v=TWma8ESrhlY)

 * flash entire sill - 12" or so up the sides
     * cover seams of corners